nodejs/node/deps/npm/doc/files/package.json.md

 ## files

-The optional `files` field is an array of file patterns that describes the entries to be included when your package is installed as a dependency.
-File patterns follow a similar syntax to `.gitignore`, but
-reversed: including a file, directory, or glob pattern (`*`, `**/*`, and such) will make it so that file is included in the tarball when it's packed.
-Omitting the field will make it default to `["*"]`, which means it will include all files.

-Some special files and directories are also included or excluded regardless of whether they exist in the `files` array (see below).
+The "files" field is an array of files to include in your project.
+If you name a folder in the array, then it will also include the files inside that folder.
+(Unless they would be ignored by another rule.)

-You can also provide a `.npmignore` file in the root of your package or in subdirectories, which will keep files from being included.
-At the root of your package it will not override the "files" field, but in subdirectories it will.
+You can also provide a ".npmignore" file in the root of your package or in subdirectories, which will keep files from being included, even if they would be picked up by the files array.
 The `.npmignore` file works just like a `.gitignore`.
-If there is a `.gitignore` file, and `.npmignore` is missing, `.gitignore`'s contents will be used instead.

-Files included with the "package.json#files" field _cannot_ be excluded through `.npmignore` or `.gitignore`.

 Certain files are always included, regardless of settings:

 * `package.json`
-* `README`
+* `README` (and its variants)
-* `CHANGES` / `CHANGELOG` / `HISTORY`
+* `CHANGELOG` (and its variants)
 * `LICENSE` / `LICENCE`
-* `NOTICE`
-* The file in the "main" field

-`README`, `CHANGES`, `LICENSE` & `NOTICE` can have any case and extension.

 Conversely, some files are always ignored: